The Best Leave-In Conditioner For Your Hair Type

-Hot tools can do a number on your hair — and that's true no matter your texture, affinity for trying new colors, or the season.
+No matter the season, your natural texture, or your affinity for trying new colors, hot tools can do a number on your hair.
 That's why leave-in conditioners are a godsend, particularly for natural, curly, and color-treated strands, because they can help save you from a world of damage.

 While liquid formulations typically get a bad rap during colder months because they can harden (making hair brittle and prone to breakage), they're perfect for the more hospitable seasons — so, whenever it's not freezing cold outside.
-And while the handy product won't make your overall routine any less time-consuming, by making your hair more manageable, it will making getting out the door in the morning that much easier.
+The handy product won't make your overall routine any less time-consuming, but by making your hair more manageable, it will making getting out the door in the morning (even if you're just going to the grocery store) that much easier.

 Keep reading to see pro and staff picks for the leave-in conditioners and treatments that leave our hair soft as can be.